seantis/libres/docs/concepts.rst

 In a daycare center you might have days available for reservation, a kid either comes for one day, maybe half a day, but not just for one hour.

-To accomodate these different kind of allocations use reserved slots.
+To accomodate these different kind of allocations, Libres uses *reserved slots*.

 Reserved slots are the database records that make absolutely sure that no reservation conflicts with another reservation.
 They accomplish that by using the allocation together with the start time of the reservation as a primary key on the database.

-Depending on the configuration of your allocation this is not quite that simple, but basically that's it.
 Reserved slots are unique inside an allocation, making sure that when two reservations are made at the same time, only one will succeed.

 Reservations
 ------------